sarahlachance/sarahlachance.github.io/_pages/about.md

   - /about.html
 ---

 I am a Political Science Ph.D.
-Candidate at the University of British Columbia.
+Candidate at the University of British Columbia (major: Comparative Politics; minor: Canadian Politics).
-  My research investigates elections and political behavior in a comparative perspective, using existing surveys as well as original survey experiments.
+  My research investigates elections and political behavior using quantitative methods with observational and experimental data.
   My dissertation analyzes how institutions shape voter information-processing and decision-making in Canada, the United States and Germany.